I’ve been a dog lover ever since childhood. Thus whenever I come across a new breed, I jump into getting to know it.

 Possibilities of staying alone

-The Afghan sheepdog is prone to separation anxiety which gets depressed and anxious when left alone for long periods of time.
+The Afghan sheepdog is prone to separation anxiety which gets depressed and anxious when left alone for long periods.

 Extended periods of isolation may lead to boredom and loneliness which might lead to behavioral issues in your pet.